istempmail/wp-istempmail/readme.txt

 The submitted email is valid by default.
 So even when the service is temporarily down, users can register, log in and comment on your blog just fine.

-Any existing users registered with fake email address will unable to log in to your blog when the service is up and working.
+Any existing users registered with fake email address won't be able to log in to your blog when the service is up and working.
 This is a little punishment for using temporary email address.
 They won't mind, because they'll never remember which disposable email address was used to flood your website database.